 Two Eckerd College faculty members were recognized for their leadership during the annual Faculty Awards Reception last week.

-“(From left to right) Professor Anthony Brunello, Dean Suzan Harrison, and Professor Nathan Andersen.”
+Left to right: Professor Anthony Brunello, Dean Suzan Harrison, Professor Nathan Andersen

 The Bevan award is named for Eckerd’s founding academic dean and honors individual faculty members for nurturing a campus climate that fosters teaching at its best.
 The Wrenn award is named for founding alumnus and longtime Trustee Grover C. Wrenn ’64 to honor a faculty member who appreciates the enduring works of civilization and the value of their study to the development of the whole person; perpetuates a strong interdisciplinary general education curriculum in the liberal arts tradition and focused on value questions; and espouses Jack Bevan’s philosophy that the curriculum should provide for “the engenderment of a wholesome and critical enthusiasm for inquiry and reflection that will extend beyond the period of formal education.”

 The awards were presented during the reception on Friday, Sept.
 19 at Fox Hall by Dean of Faculty Suzan Harrison.
 The following citation was presented to Professor Andersen and Brunello:

 For your passion to make film a central medium of the liberal arts at Eckerd College;

 For your leadership in founding and directing the International Cinema Series, bringing films from across the globe and across cultures to Eckerd College and the larger St. Petersburg community;

 For your vision in developing the College’s Film Studies minor by coordinating existing curricular offerings in film, developing new courses in film and philosophy, and co-authoring the proposal to create the minor;

 For co-authoring the successful the National Endowment for the Humanities Challenge Grant that allowed us to create a new faculty position in Film Studies;